-The Pre-Join Degree Programme is aimed at those who have an undergraduate degree in Professional Policing.
+The Professional Policing Degree Holder programme is aimed at those who have an undergraduate degree in Professional Policing.

 You will be employed as a Police Officer from day one and receive a starting salary of £26,280 (£24,780 plus £1,500 South East allowance).
-The Pre-Join Degree is based upon the national curriculum for the Police Constable role, therefore applicants on this entry route will enjoy a shorter ‘on-the-job’ training programme.
+The Professional Policing Degree Holder programme is based upon the national curriculum for the Police Constable role, therefore applicants on this entry route will enjoy a shorter ‘on-the-job’ training programme.

 Your probation period will be two years and at the end you will be signed off as a fully competent Police Officer.